jumpnow/jumpnowtek-site/_posts/2014-02-21-Duovero-Systems-with-Yocto.md

 ##### TMPDIR

-This is where temporary build files and the final build executables will end up.
+This is where temporary build files and the final build binaries will end up.
 Expect at least 35GB to be required.
 You probably want at least 50GB available.

 The default location if left commented will be **~/duovero/build/tmp**.
-I usually put my TMPDIRs on dedicated partitions and often on another disk from the workstation O/S.
+If I'm not working in a VM, I usually put my TMPDIRs on dedicated partitions.
+Occasionally something will come up where you'll need to delete the entire **TMPDIR**.
+The sequence unmount/mkfs/remount is much faster then deleting a 30+ GB directory.

 If you specify an alternate location as I do in the example conf file make sure the directory is writable by the user running the build.
 Also because of some rpath issues with gcc, the TMPDIR path cannot be too short or the gcc build will fail.
 I haven't determined exactly how short is too short, but something like **/oe26** is too short and **/oe26/tmp-poky-dora-build** is long enough.

-If you use the default location, the TMPDIR path is long enough.
+If you use the default location, the TMPDIR path is already long enough.

 ##### DL_DIR